 Investments are shown within non-current assets at cost less a provision for any impairment.
-Cost relating to investments in group undertakings represents the nominal value of ordinary shares held.
+Cost relating to investments in group undertakings represents the nominal value of ordinary shares held or the book value of shares acquired.
 Cost relating to trade investments represents the book value of shares acquired.